wtfuii/doge.gives/README.md

 - adding live update of donation bar on new transactions
 - accepting Bitcoin and other altcoins via ShapeShift.io
 - create bars for other crypto currencies
+- embeddable code for 3rd party websites
+- other themes
+- changing .png for direct linking

 [Meteor]:https://www.meteor.com/